papa-vova/spec2code-naive/README.md

 ## How It Works

-- Agents execute sequentially as defined in `pipeline.yaml`
+- Agents execute sequentially as defined in the [configuration](config/README.md)
 - Each agent can take input from pipeline input or other agents
 - Multi-input agents supported (agent can read from multiple sources)
 - All configuration via YAML files, no code changes needed